-The Provost, Senior Vice Chancellor/Chief Financial Officer (SVC/CFO), the Deans, and ODECE (Rec 1, 2, 3, 4, 7)
+The Provost, Senior Vice Chancellor/Chief Operating Officer (SVC/COO), the Deans, and ODECE (Rec 1, 2, 3, 4, 7)

-- Expand the size and scope of CU LEAD Alliance programs, their services, and the requisite support staff required to operate them, individually and collectively.
-Ensure that the campus strategic enrollment goals, including goals related to international students, and planning and academic unit enrollment goals align with these objectives. - Ensure that access to High Impact Practices programming is increased for all students. - Ensure that outreach and engagement with K-12 entities is appropriately supported across respective efforts. - Ensure that recommendations regarding enrollment management are appropriately supported across respective efforts.
+- Expand the size and scope of CU LEAD Alliance programs, their services, and the support staff required to operate them, individually and collectively.
+Ensure that the campus strategic enrollment goals, including goals related to international students, and planning and academic unit enrollment goals align with these objectives. - Ensure that access to High Impact Practices programming is increased for all students. - Ensure that outreach and engagement with K-12 entities is appropriately supported across respective efforts.